amitkparekh/CoGeLoT/README.md

 ### Model Architectures and Checkpoints

+Below is a table of each model run and where to find the checkpoints.
+We're providing all checkpoints from the end of each epoch, even though we only used the one from the very last epoch.

+**You do not need to download checkpoints yourself.** This library contains multiple methods and functions to make the checkpoints work on our framework, and it's all included for you.
 All model checkpoints are stored on Hugging Face, but *they will not work with the Transformers library out-of-the-box*.
-This library contains multiple methods and functions to make the checkpoints work on our framework, but it's all included for you.

-Below is a table of each model run and where to find the checkpoints.
-We're providing the checkpoint stored at the end of each training epoch.
-I detail how I ran things in a later section.

 | Instruction-style | Instruction Modalities | Prompt-conditioning | Vision Encoder | Shuffled Objects? | Model ID | Experiment ID |